 It is recommended that veterinary prescription flea control preparations are used regularly to control fleas.
 These products are very safe for your cat and highly affective at stopping fleas.
 Many products are available including spot on type preparations or tasty tablets or injections.
 These same preparations can also be used to control other parasites such as, ticks, mange mites and lice and round worms.

 Please ask us about this and we can recommend the best prevention for your cat.
-We also have regular offers and free products and our Pet Health Club so we can give you the best products at the best prices.
+We recommend our Pet Health Club so we can give you the safest and most effective products at the best prices.

 It is important to regularly worm your cat to keep them healthy.
 There are two main types of worms that need to be treated.
 These are round worms (white, long, thin worms) and tapeworms which are made up of lots of segments .
 Round worms are picked up from the environment such as soil.
 In the photograph are tapeworms which are picked up in cats as they hunt and eat their prey and also from ingestion of fleas from either hunting or grooming.

 There are many different worming preparations available ranging from palatable tablets and spot on type preparations all treating different worms for different intervals.
 Our vets and nurses are here to advise which is the most appropriate for your pet.
-We have regular offers on free products and our Pet Health Club to give you the best treatment.
+We our Pet Health Club to give you the best treatment.

 Male cats - Tom cats can be castrated from 4 months of age.
 Cats that are not castrated have a larger territory so will roam further distances and this is associated with higher risk of them being involved in road traffic accidents.
 It is also associated with them having more cat fights which often lead to injuries particularly abscesses.
 Castrating reduces this roaming behaviour.